By Dr. Jesse Riley, MS DC

 Your goals must align with you personally.
 We often make goals that don’t relate to who we are or what we care about.
 Instead, create goals that are realistic and have personal meaning to you.

-For example, instead of the blanket goal of “I want to get rid of my shoulder pain,” think along the lines of “I want to play with my kids comfortably” or “I want to work out with my buddies with confidence.”
+For example, instead of the blanket goal of “I want to get rid of my knee pain,” think along the lines of “I want to play with my kids comfortably” or “I want to work out with my buddies with confidence.”
 It’s simple, it’s got meaning, and it’s personalized to you and your needs and wants.

 Where Are You At Now? – Current Fitness

 Your activity level should be on par with where you are fitness-wise.
 That way, the pace of progress you see is a level you feel comfortable with.
 If you have never been active before, that’s okay!
 You may just need more consideration to think through what reasonable expectations look like.

 Modern Movement Clinic always keeps your needs and abilities in mind while pushing you towards progress.